owlbarn/tutorial/book/case-image-inception/README.md

 ### LeNet

-In the regression chapter, we have seen a simple neural network that contains three layer, and use it to recognise the simple handwritten numbers from the MNSIT dataset.
+In the regression chapter, we have seen a simple neural network that contains three layers, and use it to recognise the simple handwritten numbers from the MNSIT dataset.
 Here, each pixel acts as an input feature.
 Recall that each image can be seen as a ndarray.
 For a black and white image such as the MNSIT image, its bitmap are interpreted as a matrix.
 Every pixel in the bitmap has a value between 0 and 255.
-For a color image, it can be interpreted as a 3-dimension array with  three channels, each corresponding to the blue, green, and red layer.
+For a colour image, it can be interpreted as a 3-dimension array with  three channels, each corresponding to the blue, green, and red layer.

 However, we cannot rely on adding more fully connected layers to do real world high precision image classification.
-One important improvement that the Convolution Neural Network make is that it uses filters in the convolution operation.
+One important improvement that the Convolution Neural Network makes is that it uses filters in the convolution operation.
 As a result, instead of using the whole image as an array of features, the image is divided into a number of tiles.
 They will then serve as the basic feature of the network's prediction.

-TODO: Explain and visualise "feature" and feature map.

 The next building block is the pooling layer.
 Recall from the neural network chapter that, both average pooling and max pooling can aggregate information from multiple pixels into one and "blur" the input image or feature.
-So why it is so important?
+So why is it so important?
 By reducing the size of input, pooling helps to reduce the number of parameters and the amount of computation required.
 Besides, blurring the features is a way to avoid over-fitting training data.

-At the end, only connect high-level features with fully connection.
+In the end, only connect high-level features with fully connection.
 This is the structure proposed in [@lecun1998gradient].
 This whole process can be shown in [@fig:case-image-inception:workflow].

 ![Workflow of image classification](images/case-image-inception/cnn_workflow.png "workflow"){width=100% #fig:case-image-inception:workflow}

-(Or use the LeCun paper figure)

-In general, layers of convolution retrieve information from detailed to more abstracted gradually.
+In general, layers of convolution retrieve information from detailed to more abstract gradually.
 In a DNN, The lower layers of neurons retrieve information about simple shapes such as edges and points.
 Going higher, the neurons can capture complex structures, such as the tire of a car, the face of a cat, etc.
 Close to the top layers, the neurons can retrieve and abstract complex ideas, such as "car", "cat", etc.